 Top Killers | Diabetes, Heart Disease |

-Literacy | Adult Literacy (over 15 years) 94.4% |
+Literacy | Adult literacy rate (% ages 15 and older) 94.4% |